An Instruction Set Architecture (ISA) is part of the abstract model of a computer. It defines how software controls the CPU.

 The Arm architecture provides high-performance and high-efficiency hardware support for floating-point operations in half-, single-, and double-precision arithmeticLearn more

 Arm Helium technology is an extension of the Armv8.1-M architecture and delivers a significant performance uplift for machine learning and digital signal processing applicationsLearn more

-Arm Neon technology is an advanced Single Instruction Multiple Data (SIMD) architecture extension for the Arm Cortex-A processor series and for Cortex-R52 processorsLearn more
+Arm Neon technology is an advanced Single Instruction Multiple Data (SIMD) architecture extension for the Arm Cortex-A processor series and for Cortex-R52 and Cortex-R82 processorsLearn more